blischalk/cljs-node-webkit-app/README.md

 # Node Webkit Breakout

-An example application to exercise the canvas, Node Webkit, and ClojureScript
+An example application to exercise the canvas, Node Webkit, and ClojureScript.

+This application started out in a learning exercise in canvas, Node Webkit, and ClojureScript but has expanded beyond that.
+Im now more focused on how generally stateful applications can be made stateless.
+This Breakout game was initially developed following a tutorial on canvas and porting to ClojureScript.
+Now I am in the process of removing as much state as possible.
+(Hopefully I will be able to remove it all).

+This application is also an experiment in Event Driven Programming.
+I am making a concious effort for things to not know about each other directly and communicate via events.

 ## To Build A Release